philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 ## Ultimately SSR Helps Our Clients Make Better Decisions

 This is really the bottom line here.
 It's the ultimate reason to invest in SSR.
-Well-designed SSR can help our clients make better decisions, which -- bit, by bit -- enhances the health of the market we serve, which creates more and better opportunity for us.
+Well-designed SSR can help our clients make better decisions, which -- bit by bit -- enhances the health of the market we serve, which creates more and better opportunity for us.
 If you're seeing something like a spirit of service being the most powerful motivator for SSR, then you're seeing this thing clearly.

 ## SSR Calls For Strength And Humility

 Data is powerful.
 It is also a story we tell ourselves about why we decided a certain way.

 This is an argument both for getting more fluent at creating and using data, and an argument for humility around the whole idea of data's value.
-Some suggested reading for you.
+Some suggested reading for you:

 "Alchemy" by Rory Sutherland is a fun, worthwhile read here.
 "How to Measure Anything" by Douglas Hubbard is a much less fun, but equally worthwhile counterbalancing read.